INSTRUCTIONS

 DEADLINES.
 People may submit proposals beginning November 5, 2025 through January 15, 2026.
 Please read ALL the guidelines thoroughly.

 ELIGIBILITY.
 We reiterate that we encourage applicants from a variety of aesthetics and diverse backgrounds of identity to apply.
 There are no restrictions nor preferences regarding the person’s nationality, age, race, or gender.
-Regarding religious affiliation, the sole limitation is that the artist be a member of The Church of Jesus Christ of Latter-day Saints.
+Regarding religious identity, applying artists are to self-identify as part of The Church of Jesus Christ of Latter-day Saints community, whether by faith, heritage and/or culture.
 The prize is not eligible to: members of the jury; The Endowment’s and the Center’s boards and committees; winners of Center grants in the previous three years; composers currently affiliated with the Salt Lake Choral Artists choirs.

 BLIND SUBMISSIONS.
 A blind jury process will be used to choose the winner.
 For purposes of the submission platform, names of the applicant and contact information are required, but the composer’s name and all other identifying information are to be removed from scores and recordings before submission.
 Before adjudication, the moderator will replace the artists’ names on the application with a numerical system to retain anonymity.

 JURY.
-The Ariel Bybee Endowment at the Center for Latter-day Saint Arts - 2026 Prize will be adjudicated between January 15 and March 1, 2026.
+The proposals will be adjudicated between January 15 and March 1, 2026.
 The announcement of the winner will be no later than March 14, 2026.
 The 2026 Prize jury will be announced at a later date.

 PROPOSAL.
 Note that the application requires only a proposal of the product, not a finished score.
-We are inviting composers to submit proposals for a new work for chorus, a capella or with piano accompaniment, 5-7 minutes in duration, appropriate to be programmed as an uptempo work to begin a concert program.
+Previously composed works are ineligible.
+This call invitation is seeking a new work for chorus, a capella or with piano accompaniment, 5-7 minutes in duration, appropriate to be programmed as an uptempo work to begin a concert program.
 The selected project is expected to meet the highest standards in music.

 QUESTIONS?
 For questions about the call for submission, eligibility, or requests for assistance and clarification, email us: bybee@centerforlatterdaysaintarts.org.